 Not precisely prone to quackery but not exactly immune to it either, my mother would send me Flintstones chewable vitamins well into my college years.
 In my last Spring break vacation she even tried – again – to trick me into eating liver: “no, really, it’s normal steak, don’t you see I fried it up with green peppers and onions?”
 I loved her dearly; my mother was hard as a rock and nothing was going to break her.
 Or so I thought.

-How to navigate a stage four cancer ciagnosis
+How to navigate being told your mom has terminal stage four cancer

 For the record, there’s never a good time to get a call informing you that the hairline fracture in your mother’s hip was not osteoporosis induced by menopause, which we all thought.
 After all, the woman drank beer and Pepsi like ordinary people drink milk and water.
 No, it wasn’t osteoporosis, it was metastatic cancer.